egretsRegrets/cairn-in-dolmenwood/README.md

 If these books haven't been provided to you or you can't find them, please ask Sam.

+## Character Sheets

+Character sheets are kept in a shared character keeper, using google sheets—this is linked in the discord server.
+The character keeper includes a template sheet that you should duplicate (_right click_ sheet tab -> _click_ Duplicate from the menu) and fill as you create your character.
+There is also an example character sheet for reference.
+Finally, there is a sheet for inventory not directly carried by players, called Transport, Carts and Shared Inventory, which you can use to note items stored in external containers (in handcarts, on pack animals, carried by hirelings, etc.).

 ## Background and Starting Items

 Roll or Choose a background as outlined on pg.
 8 of the CPG; _do not_ select a character name from your background—unless you see one you really like.
 Your background will include your starting gear and two background-unique tables, which will fill out your character's history and add additional starting items.